Colchester Community Stadium: Records

 The highest attendance at the Community Stadium is 10,064 when Colchester United hosted Norwich City on 16 January 2010.
 Canaries manager Paul Lambert had been in charge at Colchester when the U's defeated Norwich 7–1 on the opening day of the season at Carrow Road.
 Shortly after this event, Lambert defected to Norwich, and with bad feelings between the clubs spelt a fiery affair for the return fixture.
 Substitute Ian Henderson was sent off on his home debut for Colchester as they were handed a heavy 5–0 defeat by Norwich.

 Transport

 The Colchester Community Stadium is situated close to junction 28 on the A12.
 The stadium can hold just under 700 cars in the main car park, and there are two drop off zones situated around the stadium.
 A park and ride situated on the opposite side of the A12 opened in 2015, in which supporters are able to park on match days.

 Awards

 In May 2009, the Colchester Community Stadium was named overall winner in the Royal Institution of Chartered Surveyors East of England Awards.
-The RICS said the stadium project had been a "fantastic new facility for Colchester United Football Club" but that it also gave "benefits to the wider community".
+The RICS said the stadium project had been a "fantastic new facility for Colchester United Football Club" and that it also gave "benefits to the wider community".
 The stadium also won the community benefit award.